What can you do to improve your talent development process?

 Help your leaders.
 Teach them how to give feedback regularly and well, and how to hold talent conversations with employees.

 Individual leaders are in the best position to influence and develop talent — or shut it down.
 Managers can give employees good reasons to be engaged, work effectively, and build their skills.
-Or not.

-It is one of the simplest yet most effective ways to develop others.
+It’s one of the simplest yet most effective ways to develop others.
 And, if the employee has been given honest, ongoing feedback, these conversations don’t come as surprises.

 Some of the most valuable feedback is given in the moment and on routine, day-to-day behaviors.
-Plus, when feedback is given consistently and well, managers establish and strengthen trust.
+When feedback is given consistently and well, managers establish and strengthen trust.
 The more trust and rapport managers can build, the more readily subordinates will accept and act on future feedback, creating a pattern of learning and growth.

 How to Give Constructive Feedback